-Kelly oversees enterprise-wide services – including retail, the Culinary and Hospitality Council, supply management services, facilities, corporate security and the company’s proprietary environmental management system, GreenPath®.
-In this role, Kelly is involved with each operating company within Delaware North Companies’ vast portfolio of locations and industries.
+Most recently, Kelly served as vice president of shared services for Delaware North, overseeing enterprise-wide services – including retail, the Culinary and Hospitality Council, supply management services, facilities, corporate security and the company’s proprietary environmental management system, GreenPath®.
+In the role, Kelly was involved with each operating company within Delaware North Companies’ vast portfolio of locations and industries.

-Under Kelly’s leadership since 2005, the Parks & Resorts division has secured important contract extensions at Kennedy Space Center Visitor Complex and Yosemite National Park, as well as recent National Park Service contracts at Olympic and Shenandoah national parks.
-In addition, Kelly led the acquisition of three hotels in West Yellowstone, Mont.
-Kelly also led the company’s newest additions to its hotel portfolio – Lizard Island, Heron Island, Wilson Island, El Questro and Kings Canyon in Australia.
+From 2005 to 2012, Kelly served as president of Delaware North's parks & resorts division.
+Under Kelly’s leadership, the division secured important contract extensions at Kennedy Space Center Visitor Complex and Yosemite National Park, as well as new National Park Service contracts at Olympic and Shenandoah national parks.
+In addition, Kelly led the acquisition of three hotels in West Yellowstone, Mont., the expansion of Tenaya Lodge outside of Yosemite and the integration of the company’s five resort properties in Australia – Lizard Island, Heron Island, Wilson Island, El Questro and Kings Canyon.
 Under Kelly’s leadership in the Parks & Resorts, the company was named as a top hotel management company and several of its properties were regularly ranked in the world’s best.

-Kelly joined Delaware North Companies Parks & Resorts in 1996 as director of retail operations at the Kennedy Space Center Visitor Complex, which is managed by Delaware North.
-He later served as director of retail operations and then chief operating officer for Delaware North at Yosemite National Park before going on to serve as a regional vice president for the division and president of the company’s Yosemite National Park operations.
+Kelly joined Delaware North"s parks & resorts division in 1996 as director of retail operations at the Kennedy Space Center Visitor Complex.
+He later served as director of retail operations and then chief operating officer for Delaware North at Yosemite National Park before going on to serve as a regional vice president for the division.